enoch232/CLI-RPN/README.md

 # README
 ## CLI-RPN

-1. High Level Description:
+### 1. High Level Description:

 CLI-RPN is an application that evaluates Reverse Polish Notation Expressions.
 It currently has 4 basic operators: Addition, Subtraction, Multiplication, and Division.
 Modulo, and Power operators are coming soon as well.
-2. Architecture/Technical Choices for this application:
+### 2. Architecture/Technical Choices for this application:

 This application is a both web application, and an API (Application Program Interface).
-The design pattern I chose for this application is a modified version of Template Pattern.
+The design pattern I chose for this application is a modified version of Template Pattern (As described in Design Patterns in Ruby by Russell A. Olsen).
 It differs from the well known pattern by removal of inheritance of methods.
-Therefore, developers can easily add/remove different types of Expression Type (Polish Notaion, Infix and etc) to further increase it's functionality.
+Therefore, developers can easily add/remove different types of Expression Type (Polish Notaion, Infix and etc) to further increase calculator's functionality.
-Because it's an API, it allows different apps, such as, mobile applications to also evaluate Reverse Polish Notation Expression.
+Because it's an API, it allows different applications, such as mobile applications to also evaluate Reverse Polish Notation Expression.
-3. Technology Stack:
+### 3. Technology Stack:

 Sketch for designing
 Reasons for choosing Sketch: